-- (A) Whenever an animal suspected of being dangerous or vicious is reported, the Animal Services Officer shall investigate the circumstances and if he or she finds that the animal shows a propensity to attack, bite, scratch, or harass people or other animals without provocation, or displays any other such behavior, he or she shall notify the owner in writing, stating all the facts and circumstances.
-The Animal Services Officer may order that the animal be kept within a substantial enclosure, securely leashed or otherwise controlled. - (B) If the Animal Services Officer has probable cause to believe a dog may be designated as "dangerous" or "vicious" under this title, the owner is unwilling or unable to properly contain and/or control the animal immediately, and the animal poses an immediate threat to the safety of persons or domestic animals, the animal can be seized, pending the outcome of hearing or appeal; or during the period of time the owner requires to comply with any requirements imposed hereunder, the animal shall be kept at the animal shelter facility at the owner's expense. - (C) The animal's owner shall be charged for all costs incurred or fees applicable with respect to such impoundment unless a finding is made that the animal is not potentially dangerous or vicious, or not subject to destruction.
-An animal held under the provisions of this section shall not be released until the owner pays all charges as specified in Sections 8.05.010 through 8.05.040 If the owner refuses to pay such charges, the animal shall be treated as unredeemed by the owner, and disposed of pursuant to 8.05.070.
+- A. Whenever an animal suspected of being dangerous or vicious is reported, an Animal Control Officer shall investigate the circumstances and if he or she finds that the animal shows a propensity to attack, bite, scratch, or harass people or other animals without provocation, or displays any other such behavior, he or she shall notify the owner in writing, stating all the facts and circumstances.
+An Animal Control Officer may order that the animal be kept within a substantial enclosure, securely leashed or otherwise controlled. - B. If the Animal Control Officer has probable cause to believe an animal may be designated as "dangerous" or "vicious" under this title, the owner is unwilling or unable to properly contain and/or control the animal immediately, and the animal poses an immediate threat to the safety of persons or domestic animals, the animal can be seized, pending the outcome of hearing or appeal; or during the period of time the owner requires to comply with any requirements imposed hereunder, the animal shall be kept at the animal shelter facility at the owner's expense. - C. The animal's owner shall be charged for all costs incurred or fees applicable with respect to such impoundment unless a finding is made that the animal is not potentially dangerous or vicious, or not subject to destruction.
+An animal held under the provisions of this section shall not be released until the owner pays all charges as specified in EGMC Sections 8.05.010 through 8.05.040.
+If the owner refuses to pay such charges, the animal shall be treated as unredeemed by the owner, and disposed of pursuant to

+EGMC Section 8.05.070.
 Disposal of the animal does not release the owner from his or her responsibility to pay the keeping charges.